-&lt;sup>2 The scope of the "BBAB's accounting consolidation" includes all the entities referred to with the exception of BlueStep Holding AB; and, "BBAB's solo level" only includes the bank and its Norwegian branch.
+&lt;sup>3 The scope of the "BBAB's accounting consolidation" includes all the entities referred to with the exception of Bluestep Holding AB; and, "BBAB's solo level" only includes the Bank and its Norwegian branch.

-&lt;sup>3 The disclosures regarding own funds, capital requirements and liquidity risk are also made on a quarterly basis in line with the SFSA requirements.
+&lt;sup>4 The disclosures regarding own funds, capital requirements and liquidity risk are also made on a quarterly basis in line with the SFSA requirements.

-• Information is regarded as confidential if the Bank has obligations to customers or other counterparty relationships binding it to confidentiality.
+- Information is regarded as proprietary if disclosing it to the public would undermine the Bank's competitive position. - Information is regarded as confidential if the Bank has obligations to customers or other counterparty relationships binding it to confidentiality.